garengh4/create-react-app/README.md

 - arrow is equals followed by greater than symbols
 - no types of specified in JS
 - objects in JS are created as "key-value" pairs.
 Key are instance var names and values are the values of the inistance vars
-- pread operator to creatte copies of objects and arrays.
+- pread operator to create copies of objects and arrays.
 Syntax is 3 dots followed by the arrayName/ObjectName => spread key-value pairs or arrayElements into wherever this spread op is used
    - using spread operator for objects can override fields. to remove any field, override its value to "null"
 - arrays/objects should be copied instead of modifying them due to immutability nature